 Greece has no legislation concerning standard pay days in employment relationships.
 However, it is common that salary is paid monthly at the end of the calendar month for work performed during that month via a deposit in his bank account.

 Depending on the personal status of the employee (for example, whether he or she is married, has children, has the previous working experience, etc.), the National General CLA provides that the employee is entitled to additional allowances on top of the minimum basic salary (i.e., marriage and children allowance, multiple years of service allowance, etc.).

 Furthermore, employees are entitled to an additional one month of salary at Christmas as a Christmas allowance, one-half month’s salary at Easter as an Easter allowance, and one-half month’s salary at annual vacation time as vacation allowance, thereby receiving 14 monthly salaries per year.

 How Acumen’s International PEO and Payroll Service can Benefit Your Business in Greece

 Compensating your local and expat workforce in Greece and closely adhering to Greek taxation requirements can divert your attention and resources from activities that help your business grow.
 A reliable global employment solution like Acumen’s Global PEO and Payroll service can take a substantial burden off your shoulders so you can focus on running your company.

 Outsourcing the administrative and compliance tasks involved in employee payroll is one approach, but we have a better solution.
 Acumen International offers a global PEO and payroll solution that goes beyond outsourcing.
-We hire and compensate your global workforce on your behalf, and take care of all the details of payroll while ensuring full compliance with Greek labor and taxation laws.
+We hire and compensate your global workforce on your behalf and take care of all the payroll details while ensuring full compliance with Greek labor and taxation laws.